MicrosoftDocs/winapps-winrt-api/microsoft.ui.input.dragdrop/dragoperation_startasync_533541023.md

 ## -returns

-An asynchronous operation object from which, on successful completion, you can retrieve a <xref:Windows.ApplicationModel.DataTransfer.DataPackageOperation> object that specifies the action(s) being performed.
+An asynchronous operation object from which, on successful completion, you can retrieve a [DataPackageOperation](/uwp/api/windows.applicationmodel.datatransfer/datapackageoperation) object that specifies the action(s) being performed.

 ## -remarks